With summer coming to an end in Lafayette, now is a good time to get ahead on air conditioner maintenance.

-Then run the vacuum to gently clean the metallic fins.
-These components are also referred to as condenser coils and divert heat away from your equipment.
+Then run the vacuum to slowly clean the metallic fins.
+These parts are also referred to as condenser coils and divert heat away from your system.

 You need to be careful with these fine coils.
-Warped or crumpled fins can influence efficiency.
+Warped or crinkled fins can affect efficiency.

 3. Fix Bent Fins

-Use a butter knife to adjust warped fins.
-You can also use a fin comb from an appliance part store.
+Use a butter knife to rearrange warped fins.
+You can also get a fin comb from an appliance part store.
 A pro from AC Sales should handle extensive damage.

 4. Clean the Inside

-After extracting the fan, fish out leaves and other yard rubbish.
+After taking out the fan, dig out leaves and other yard waste.
 Then mop the inside of the system with a wet cloth.

 The only coil cleaner you need is water.
-Use gentle pressure from a hose nozzle to rinse the fins, spraying water from the inside out.
-Put the fan back in once you’re finished.
+Use light pressure from a hose nozzle to clean the fins, directing water from the inside out.
+Reinstall the fan once you’re completed.

 5. Test Your Air Conditioner

-Now it’s time to restore power and turn your air conditioner back on.
-If it’s not running like it should, reach out to us a call at (337) 234-2345.
+You can now restore power and turn your air conditioner back on.
+If it’s not running properly, contact us a call at (337) 234-2345.

 Related: Air Conditioner Service: Pay a Little Now, Save Later